confidential-computing/governance/Projects/Dstack/dstack-ccc-project-submission.md

 ## 1.2.
 Project Description (what it does, why it is valuable, origin and history)

-dstack is a developer-friendly and security-first SDK that simplifies the deployment of arbitrary containerized applications into Trusted Execution Environments (TEEs).
+Dstack is a developer-friendly and security-first SDK that simplifies the deployment of arbitrary containerized applications into Trusted Execution Environments (TEEs).
 It enables developers to securely deploy containerized applications in TEEs in minutes using familiar tools like docker-compose.
-Dstack provides safe management of secrets and sensitive data, along with built-in TLS TLS termination or passthrough reverse proxy for exposed services.
+Dstack provides safe management of secrets and sensitive data, along with built-in TLS termination or passthrough reverse proxy for exposed services.

 The project was built by Kevin Wang and others from Phala Network, inspired by Andrew Miller (Flashbots & Teleport), and has received contributions from Nethermind and many others.
 Dstack addresses the gap between raw TEE technology and Zero Trust platform requirements by providing portable confidential containers, decentralized code management, and verifiable domain management.